fw2043/python-tips-and-tricks/README.md

 You might ask why bother with Set Comprehension when we could do this: `set(nums)`.
 The answer is because of [Conditional Comprehensions](#conditional-comprehensions)

 ### 2D Matrix
-flatted index from 2D to a list:
+Flat index from 2D to the index of a list:

 ```python
 row = len(grid)